leonardoxh/race-control-tv/README.md

 Audio selection (language or no commentary) is supported.

+Resolution selection (from 270p to 1080p) is available, however the app knows based on bandwidth what is the best resolution to pickup.

+Closed captions supported in english, spanish, dutch and german.

 Application is not translated and only available in english.
 Feel free to translate it an open a PR :D

 ## Install